 We are a clinical-stage biopharmaceutical company focused on developing therapeutics that treat serious illnesses driven by inflammatory and immunologic processes and direct cellular damage.
-Our product candidates act upon calcium released-activated calcium channels ("CRAC") and would constitute a new class of drugs.
+Our product candidates act upon calcium release-activated calcium ("CRAC") channels, and would constitute a new class of drugs.

-We focus on the discovery and development of CRAC channel inhibitors.
+We are a company focused on the discovery and development of CRAC channel inhibitors.
 Clinical and preclinical data have demonstrated that the inhibition of CRAC channels may have a therapeutic effect based on a dual mechanism involving both anti-inflammatory and tissue cell protective activities.
-Our work has shown compelling evidence of the involvement of CRAC channels in a broad spectrum of both acute critical and chronic inflammatory and immunologic diseases.
+Our work has shown compelling evidence of the involvement of CRAC channels in a broad spectrum of both acute critical illnesses and chronic diseases that have the common thread of inflammation or immunologic activity in their pathogenesis.
 We intend to leverage our CRAC channel inhibitor platform to develop therapeutics for indications where this dual mechanism of action has the potential for clinical benefit.

-Our lead product candidate is Auxora, a potent and selective IV formulated small molecule CRAC channel inhibitor containing the active compound zegocractin (formerly referred to as CM4620) that, in animal models, reduced acute epithelial and/or endothelial cell injury and inflammation in organs, such as the pancreas, lungs and kidneys.
+Our lead product candidate is Auxora, a potent and selective intravenous ("IV") formulated small molecule CRAC channel inhibitor containing the active compound zegocractin (formerly referred to as CM4620) that, in animal models, reduced acute epithelial and/or endothelial cell injury and inflammation in organs, such as the pancreas, lungs and kidneys.
 Multiple Phase 2 clinical trials with Auxora have been conducted: an open-label trial in acute pancreatitis ("AP"), an investigator led open label trial in asparaginase induced pancreatic toxicity ("AIPT") (which we also refer to as "CRSPA") in which the first cohort of patients has been completed, a placebo-controlled double-blind trial in severe COVID-19 pneumonia (which we also refer to as "CARDEA") and an investigator led open-label trial in COVID-19 pneumonia patients with acute respiratory distress syndrome ("ARDS").
 We observed in all of these trials that patients treated with Auxora experienced a reduced time to recovery and a reduction of organ damage.
 We believe the consistency of the results we observed from these trials in two different acute critical care conditions are mutually supportive and reinforce our plans to further pursue the use of Auxora in several additional acute critical illnesses.

-In a Phase 2a trial in patients with AP and accompanying systemic inflammatory response syndrome ("SIRS") along with hypoxemia (low concentration of oxygen in blood), a greater proportion of patients treated with Auxora compared to SOC alone experienced resolution of persistent SIRS (SIRS lasting 48 hours or more) and tolerated solid food at 72 hours, an indicator of disease resolution.
+In a Phase 2a trial conducted in the United States in patients with AP and accompanying systemic inflammatory response syndrome ("SIRS") along with hypoxemia (low concentration of oxygen in blood), a greater proportion of patients treated with Auxora compared to standard of care ("SOC") alone experienced resolution of persistent SIRS (SIRS lasting 48 hours or more) and tolerated solid food at 72 hours, an indicator of disease resolution.
 The majority of patients with respiratory failure treated with Auxora did not require mechanical ventilation.
 This resulted in hospital discharge for patients treated with Auxora more than two days earlier than those treated with SOC alone.
 These findings were published in the peer-reviewed journal Pancreas in 2021.
-We are currently conducting a blinded placebo-controlled Phase 2b trial in patients with AP and accompanying SIRS (which we also refer to as "CARPO").
-We anticipate topline results from the CARPO trial in the first half of 2024.
+We are currently conducting a blinded placebo-controlled Phase 2b trial in the United States in patients with AP and accompanying SIRS (which we also refer to as "CARPO").
+We anticipate topline results from the CARPO trial in the second quarter of 2024 and, assuming positive results, to initiate our Phase 3 trial in 2025.